Why your feedback matters

 We recommend completing this coursework within the first couple weeks of an Anaplan implementation (even better if you can complete it ahead of time) to get grounded on Anaplan foundations

-Anaplan Essentials (3 hrs) Get a brief overview o f the history and evo lution of the Anaplan platform.
+Anaplan Essentials (3 hrs) Click Anaplan Essentials tile on your dashboard to get a brief overview o f the history and evo lution of the Anaplan platform.

 Overview for Anaplan Users